gutakk/knowledges/Clean Code - Martin Robert C./README.md

 #### Team Rules

 A team of developers should agree upon a single formatting style, and then every member of that team should use that style.

+### Chapter 6 - Objects and Data Structures

+#### Data Abstraction

+Hiding implementation is not just a matter of putting a layer of functions between the variables.
+Hiding implementation is about abstractions!
+A class does not simply push its variables out through getters and setters.
+Rather it exposes abstract interfaces that allow its users to manipulate the `essence` of the data, without having to know its implementation.

+#### Data/Object Anti-Symmetry

+- Objects hide their data behind abstractions and expose functions that operate on that data.
+Data structure expose their data and have no meaningful functions.
+- Procedural code (code using data structures) makes it easy to add new functions without changing the existing data structures.
+- OO code, on the other hand, makes it easy to add new classes without changing existing functions.

+#### The Law of Demeter